-In the event that unforeseen circumstances arise creating a need for you to contact your student or to have information relayed to you about an emergency, change in itinerary, etc. an information network has been established.
-You will be provided with a contact person and number prior to the field trip.
+In the event that unforeseen circumstances arise creating a need for you to contact your student or to have information relayed to you about an emergency, change in itinerary, etc. contact the office and the office will contact a responsible adult attending the field trip.

-43. STUDENT OUT-OF-STATE AND OUT-OF-COUNTRY TRAVEL
+46. STUDENT OUT-OF-STATE AND OUT-OF-COUNTRY TRAVEL

-The building principal in consultation with the Superintendent must approve any out-of-state or out-of-country travel.
+The building principal in consultation with the Superintendent must approve any out-of-state or out-of- country travel.